 A Silent Voice

 As a wild youth, elementary school student Shouya Ishida sought to beat boredom in the cruelest ways.
 When deaf Shouko Nishimiya transfers into his class, he and the rest of his classmates thoughtlessly bully her for fun.
-However, when her mother notifies their teacher, he was singled out as the only abuser.
+However, when her mother notifies their teacher, he was singled out as the only person mistreating.

 After Shouko transfers out of the school, Shouya is left at the mercy of his classmates.
 He is heartlessly ostracized all throughout the elementary and middle school while the teachers turn a blind eye.